castro-gzlz/TESS-cont/README.md

 ### More examples: Custom apertures, SAP photometry correction, FFIs, and more.

-Examples 1 and 2 represent the main operation of *TESS-cont*.
+**Examples 1 and 2 represent the basic operation of *TESS-cont***.
 However, the package is also able to **create custom apertures to minimize contamination** from nearby sources, **correct SAP photometry from crowding** (which is very useful for targets without PDCSAP) starting from the TPFs an/or FFIs, and more!

 **During the next few days, I will be implementing more usage examples for these scenarios.
 Stay tuned and save the package if you find it useful for your research!**